A workflow that reshapes long-form material into a focused, digestible learning experience tailored for ADHD learners.

 Goal:

-Using Google's AI tools create an application that
+Using Google's AI tools create an application that reshapes how we learn and work.

 Tools: